Celebrations at the end of the American Civil War

 The American Civil War did not have a clear ending, but by the beginning of April 1865 it was obvious that the Union had won.
 Richmond fell on April 2.
-The Army of Northern Virginia surrendered to General Ulysses Grant at Appomatox Court House on April 9, 1865.
+The Army of Northern Virginia surrendered to General Ulysses Grant at Appomattox Court House on April 9, 1865.
 This good news produced, in the North, a call for public celebrations.

 Since the beginning of the war had been the firing on and surrender ("lowering the flag") of Fort Sumter, in Charleston, South Carolina, the decision was made to ceremonially raise the Union flag over it.
 The original flag had been preserved as a patriotic object, and the occasion was one of the first celebrations of the impending end of the war.